About Tacoma Power

 Tacoma Power provides electric service to the city of Tacoma, Fircrest, University Place, Fife, parts of Steilacoom, Lakewood, Joint Base Lewis-McChord and unincorporated Pierce County as far south as Roy.
-That's more than 160,000 customers.
-View a more detailed map of our territory and others who serve around us.
+That’s nearly 179,000 customers.
+View a more detailed map of our service territory and others who serve around us.

 We have been publicly owned since 1893.
 We are a division of Tacoma Public Utilities and are governed by a five-member Public Utility Board.